Attendance

 Absence

-• If your child is going to be absent from school, the parent/guardian must ring school before 8.30am or as close to this time as possible to inform school of the reason for the absence.
+• If your child is going to be absent from school, the parent or guardian must ring school before 8.30am or as close to this time as possible to inform school of the reason for the absence.

 • Registers are taken at 8.50am.
 Any children who arrive after 8.50am must sign in at the office.

-• At 9.30am school registers are checked for any absences for which we have no information.
+• At 9.30am school registers are checked for any absences that the school has not been made aware of.

-• School staff will make a telephone call to the parent/guardian if there has been no contact with school regarding the absence or the message left on the answering machine is unclear.
+• School staff will make a telephone call to the parent or guardian if there has been no contact with school regarding the absence or the message left on the answering machine is unclear.

-• If a pupil has been absent and school has not been able to find out any reason for absence from the parent/guardian, a home visit will be made, at least within three days.
+• If a pupil has been absent and school has not been able to find out the reason for absence from the parent or guardian, a home visit will be made, at least within three days of your child’s absence.
 A first day absence visit may be made if there are concerns such as family welfare or persistent absence.

 • A child who is absent from school without an authorised reason will be marked as ‘unauthorised’ in the register.